 CRDN 2.3 Demonstrate active participation, teamwork and contributions in group settings.

-CRDN 2.5 Assign duties to NDTRs and/or support personnel as appropriate.
+CRDN 2.5 Work collaboratively with NDTRs and/or support personnel in other disciplines.

 CRDN 2.6 Refer clients and patients to other professionals and services when needs are beyond individual scope of practice.

-CRDN 2.7 Apply leadership skills to achieve desired outcomes.
+CRDN 2.7 Apply change management strategies to achieve desired outcomes.

 CRDN 2.8 Demonstrate negotiation skills.

-CRDN 2.9 Participate in professional and community organizations.
+CRDN 2.9 Actively contribute to nutrition and dietetics professional and community organizations.

 CRDN 2.10 Demonstrate professional attributes in all areas of practice.

-CRDN 2.11 Show cultural competence/sensitivity in interactions with clients, colleagues and staff.
+CRDN 2.11 Show cultural humility in interactions with colleagues, staff, clients, patients and the public.

-CRDN 2.14 Demonstrate advocacy on local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.
+CRDN 2.13 Advocate for local, state or national legislative and regulatory issues or policies impacting the nutrition and dietetics profession.

-3. Clinical and Customer Services: Development and delivery of information, products and services to individuals, groups and populations.
+3. Clinical and Client Services: Development and delivery of information, products and services to individuals, groups and populations.

 Upon completion of the program, graduates are able to:

-CRDN 3.1 Perform the Nutrition Care Process and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings.
+CRDN 3.1 Perform Medical Nutrition Therapy by utilizing the Nutrition Care Process including use of standardized nutrition terminology as a part of the clinical workflow elements for individuals, groups and populations of differing ages and health status, in a variety of settings.

 CRDN 3.2 Conduct nutrition focused physical exams.

-CRDN 3.3 Demonstrate effective communications skills for clinical and customer services in a variety of formats and settings.
+CRDN 3.7 Demonstrate effective communication and documentation skills for clinical and client services in a variety of formats and settings, which include telehealth and other information technologies and digital media.

-CRDN 3.8 Deliver respectful, science-based answers to client questions concerning emerging trends.
+CRDN 3.12 Deliver respectful, science-based answers to client/patient questions concerning emerging trends.

 4. Practice Management and Use of Resources: Strategic application of principles of management and systems in the provision of services to individuals and organizations.